 This National Wild and Scenic River flows through land owned by Deschutes National Forest, Deschutes Land Trust,Warm Springs Indian Reservation, and private owners.
 Click here to find out about some of the recreational opportunities on Forest Service lands.

-On a warm night at the Sunriver Nature Center last summer, visitors packed the room and stood outside the door for a chance to listen to the guest speaker.
+On a warm night at the Sunriver Nature Center last summer, visitors packed the room and stood outside the door for a chance to listen to tales from an Oregon wanderer.
 Who were they waiting so eagerly for?
 Fifth-generation Oregonian and author, William L. Sullivan.
 There are many people that write about the wonders of Oregon, but few are as prolific.
 His 18 books cover a variety of topics but he is best known for his travel guides that cover different regions of the state.

 As he was introduced to the crowd that night, we were reminded that he had trekked across Oregon many years ago.
 Sullivan’s account of the 1,000-mile journey from the southwest corner of the state to the northeast corner can be found in his book, Listening for Coyote.

 He also wrote a book about how he and his wife constructed a log cabin using only hand tools.
 They lived there for several years and still do so during summer months.
 Their account of that ongoing adventure can be read in Cabin Fever: Notes from a Part-Time Pioneer.

 His lecture last summer focused on hikes and destinations in eastern Oregon.
 His book, 100 Hikes/Travel Guide – Eastern Oregon, was published in its third edition in 2015.
 Sullivan tries to visit the places he writes about once every seven years to see if any updates are needed.
 He stated that half of the hikes he covers are located in eastern Oregon.